erdi/webdriver-binaries-gradle-plugin/README.md

 #### Detailed binaries configuration methods

 Additionally to properties which can be used for specifying driver binaries versions, the plugin exposes `chromedriver()`, `geckodriver()`, and `edgedriver()` configuration methods through the the extension named `webdriverBinaries`.
-Each method takes a closure which delegates to an object with the following properties:
+Each method takes an action which operates on an object with the following properties:

 | Name | Type | Description |
 | --- | --- | --- |